Convex Coupled Matrix and Tensor Completion: Related Work

 \section{Related Work}

-There exist several learning models that have been proposed for learning with multiple matrices or tensors but most of those methods are using joint factorization of matrices and tensors. \citet{journals/corr/abs-1105-3422} proposed a regularization based model to perform completion of coupled tensors which was further studied in \citep{DBLP:conf/eusipco/AcarNS14,DBLP:journals/bmcbi/AcarPGRLNB14,7202834}.
-Their method uses the CP decomposition \citep{journals/siamrev/KoldaB09} to factorize the tensor and assumes that factorized components of its coupled mode are common with the factorized components of the matrix on the same mode.
-Bayesian models have also been proposed for missing value imputation with applications in link prediction \citep{journals/datamine/ErmisAC15} and non-negative factorization \citep{6729621} which also use similar factorization models.
-Other applications that have employed collective factorization of tensors are multi-view factorization \citep{Khan2014} and multi-way clustering \citep{doi:10.1137/1.9781611972771.14}.
-Due to factorization based learning all the above mentioned methods are \emph{non-convex} models.
+Most of the models that proposed for learning with multiple matrices or tensors use joint factorization of matrices and tensors.
+The regularization-based model proposed by \citet{journals/corr/abs-1105-3422} for completion of coupled tensors and which was further studied \citep{DBLP:conf/eusipco/AcarNS14,DBLP:journals/bmcbi/AcarPGRLNB14,7202834} uses CANDECOMP/PARAFAC (CP) decomposition \citep{Carroll1970,harshman-parafac-1970,hitchcock-sum-1927,journals/siamrev/KoldaB09} to factorize the tensor and operates under the assumption that the factorized components of its coupled mode are in common with the factorized components of the matrix on the same mode.
+Bayesian models have also been proposed for imputing missing values with applications in link prediction \citep{journals/datamine/ErmisAC15} and non-negative factorization \citep{6729621} which use similar factorization models.
+Applications that have used collective factorization of tensors are multi-view factorization \citep{Khan2014} and multi-way clustering \citep{doi:10.1137/1.9781611972771.14}.
+Due to their use of factorization-based learning, all of these models are \emph{non-convex}.

-Recently, use of common adjacency graphs to incorporate the similarity among heterogeneous tensor data have been proposed \citep{Li:2015:MCC:2886521.2886703}.
-Though this method does not require assumptions on ranks for explicit factorization of tensors, it depends on the modeling of the common adjacency graph and does not incorporate the low rankness created by coupling of tensors.
+The use of common adjacency graphs has more recently been proposed for incorporating similarities among heterogeneous tensor data \citep{Li:2015:MCC:2886521.2886703}.
+Though this method does not require assumptions about rank for explicit factorization of tensors, it depends on the modeling of the common adjacency graph and does not incorporate the low-rankness created by the coupling of tensors.